Approximating Electoral Control Problems: Inapproximability

 If $\|B'\| > k$, then $\|D \cap B\| < (m-k)$, so

 so $c$ is still a winner.
 Therefore, we know that $\|B'\| \le k$.
 Thus, $B'$ is a hitting set of $S$ of size less than or equal to $k$. \end{proof}

-Using a similar argument as the one used in the proof of Theorem~\ref{t:inapproximable-partitioning}, we prove that destructive control by deleting candidates under plurality is not approximable, unless $\P=\NP$. \begin{corollary} Both $\optpluralitydcdc$ and $\optpluralitydcdcweighted$ are inapproximable, unless $\P = \NP$. \end{corollary} \begin{proof} Trivially, any approximation algorithm for the unweighted version of \optpluralitydcdc ~will necessarily decide \pluralitydcudc ~in polynomial time, which is a contradiction.
+Using a similar argument as the one used in the proof of Theorem~\ref{t:inapproximable-partitioning}, we prove that destructive control by deleting candidates under plurality is not approximable, unless $\P=\NP$.

-For the weighted version, we can construct a reduction from the unweighted version by assigning unit weights to all voters (i.e., each weight is set to 1).
-As a result, $\optpluralitydcdcweighted$ is also inapproximable. \end{proof}
+\begin{theorem} Both $\optpluralitydcdc$ and $\optpluralitydcdcweighted$ are inapproximable, unless $\P = \NP$. \end{theorem} \begin{proof} By Proposition~\ref{p:pluralitydcudc-npcomplete}, $\pluralitydcudc$ is $\NP$-complete.
+Any approximation algorithm for $\optd{\rm plurality}\dash\allowbreak{\rm DCDC}$ implies that $\pluralitydcudc \in \P$, thus unless $\P=\NP$, no such approximation exists.
+For the weighted version, we can construct a reduction from the unweighted version by assigning unit weights to all votes (i.e., each weight is set to 1).
+As a result, the corresponding weighted decision problem is \NP-complete and thus its corresponding approximation version is also inapproximable. \end{proof}